KevinShindel/MachineLearning/BlueCourses/2_DataPreprocessing.md

 | 3  | 45  | 100000 | 30000   | 800         | 1       |
 | 5  | 65  | 200000 | 50000   | 1000        | 1       |
 | 9  | 25  | 50000  | 10000   | 600         | 0       |

+## Oversampling:
+- Bad customers in trading set are duplicated

 Example of Oversampled data table (data duplication):